Questions & Answers

 FREE SHIPPING ??
 Really?

 Yes, with $35 minimum brush order!
 Applies to our line of open stock short handled brushes shipped anywhere in the continental USA.
-This includes Princeton, Silver, Jack Richeson and Loew-Cornell short handled brushes.
+This includes Princeton, Silver, Jack Richeson and Kingart short handled brushes.
 If you should also order a heavy or bulky item, a small shipping fee will apply.
 We do not try to "make money" on shipping charges, therefore our charges are very minimal.
 Brush sets and packaged brushes do not qualify for free shipping.

 What is meant by “lowest everyday prices”?